Last Modified Date: May 28, 2020

 Federal Deposit Insurance Corporation.
-Data from the Quarterly Service Survey from the Census Bureau are used to construct preliminary output measures for 2018 for some industries.
-Labor Hours: Labor hours are measured as annual hours worked by all employed persons in an industry.
+Data from the Quarterly Service Survey from the Census Bureau are used to construct preliminary output measures for 2019 for some industries.
+Data from Labor Hours: Labor hours are measured as annual hours worked by all employed persons in an industry.
 Data on industry employment and hours come primarily from the BLS Current Employment Statistics (CES) survey and Current Population Survey (CPS).
 CES data on the number of total and production worker jobs held by wage and salary workers in nonfarm establishments are supplemented with CPS self-employed and unpaid family worker data to estimate industry employment.
 Hours worked estimates are derived using CES and CPS